SouthernMethodistUniversity/git/docs/introgitandgithub.md

 After adding a descriptive message, click the green button to finalize the pull request.
 You will be taken to a view of the completed pull request.

 Now it's up to the repository owner if they wish to accept the request, initiate a conversation with you, or—which sometimes happens—ignore or reject your request.
-In the case of the DHRI curriculum, we may accept some requests right away, and ask for clarification on other occasions.

 # Conflicts
 [What do I do when my changes conflict with someone else’s?](https://swcarpentry.github.io/git-novice/09-conflict.html)